galasokolova/spring-in-action-demo/chap_10_integrating/README.md

 # 🌮 Taco Cloud — Chapter 10: Integrating Spring
+## 10.1 Declaring a simple integration flow
+## 10.2 Surveying the Spring Integration landscape
+## 10.3 Creating an email integration flow

 This module demonstrates integrating a mail server with a REST API to process taco orders received via **email**.